-statusInformation = authenticateOutgoingMsg( success or failure IN IN authKey secret key for authentication unauthenticated complete message complete authenticated message The abstract data elements are: An ccessful.
-If not it is an authentication process was indication of the problem. authKey The secret key to be used by the authentication algorithm.
-The length of this key MUST be 20 octets. wholeMsg The message to be authenticated.
+status Information = success or failure

+auth enticateOutgoingMsg(

+IN authKey secret key for authentication

+IN wholeMsg unauthenticated complete message 2

+OUT authenticatedWholeMsg complete authenticated message

+)

+statusInformation

+An indication of whether the authentication process was

+successful.
+If not it is an indication of the problem.

+authKey

+The secret key to be used by the authentication algorithm.

+The length of this key MUST be 20 octets.

+wholeMsg

+The message to be authenticated.

+authenticatedWholeMsg